melvinzhang/max-gap-ds/README.md

 This will be equivalent to replace the old gaps {g[k-1], g[k]} by a new gaps g'[k-1] = g[k-1]+g[k].

+# Time complexity

+We are interested in the time complexity of deleting n elements and reporting the maximum after each delete.

+Using a max heap to represent the gaps, this can be done in O(n lg n) time.

+[Wang and Lin](http://ieeexplore.ieee.org/document/5654505/) designed a data structure that solves this in O(n lg lg n) time.

+[Wang, Lin, and Yang](http://ieeexplore.ieee.org/document/6674301/) designed a data structure that solves this in O(n α(n)) time, where α(n) is the inverse Ackermann function.

+Open problem: Can n deletes be done in O(n) time?

 # Refrences

 Talk given at Friday Hacks and RAS Group research seminar: http://www.slideshare.net/melvinzhang/quest-for-the-optimal-algorithm